swup/docs/src/docs/other/common-issues.md

 }
 ```

+## The stylesheets of the next page are not loaded

+Swup doesn't automatically update the contents of the `head` tag.
+Any stylesheets not included in
+the current page's `head` will not be loaded.

+The easiest solution is using a single stylesheet for the whole website.

+If your site does require modular stylesheets per section or per template, use the [head-plugin](/plugins/head-plugin/)
+to add the new stylesheets and configure its `awaitAssets` option to also wait for those
+stylesheets to finish loading before starting the animation to the new page.

 ## Screen readers are not informed about updated content

 Since we're dynamically re-rendering parts of the page, it's recommended to add `aria-live="polite"`